Static pricing for multi-unit prophet inequalities: Establishing Poisson as worst-case distribution (Lemma )

-We are now ready to provide the proof of th main lemma of the section. \begin{proof}[Proof of Lemma~\ref{lem:Poisson_worst_case}] By Lemma~\ref{lem:bernoullis}, $\phi_k(\f)$ attains its lowest value when all the distributions are Bernoulli.
+We are now ready to provide the proof of the main lemma of the section. \begin{proof}[Proof of Lemma~\ref{lem:Poisson_worst_case}] By Lemma~\ref{lem:bernoullis}, $\phi_k(\f)$ attains its lowest value when all the distributions are Bernoulli.
 By Lemma~\ref{lem:equal_or_degenerate}, all these Bernoulli distributions either have equal biases or are degenerate (have $0$ or $1$ bias).
 By Lemma~\ref{lem:equalbiases_new}, there exists an optimal solution with no degenerate Bernoulli distributions.
 If there are finite Bernoulli distributions, we can always repeat the argument of Lemma~\ref{lem:equalbiases_new} and obtain a solution with strictly higher objective and one more non-zero bias.
-As a result, the exists an optimal solution that consists of an infinite collection of Bernoulli distributions with the same bias.
-This establishes that the worst-case instance is the limit $n\rightarrow \infty$ and the quantity $X_{\p(k,\f)}$ in this limit is a Poisson distribution. \end{proof}
+As a result, there exists an optimal solution that consists of an infinite collection of Bernoulli distributions with the same bias.
+This establishes that the worst-case instance is the limit $n\rightarrow \infty$.